How to obey orders prohibiting guns and firearms

 File the form with the court clerk

-- ⚠️ It must be filed within 48 hours from when you were served with the restraining order
+⚠️ You must file it within 48 hours of being served with the restraining order.

-- You can file your form at the courthouse listed on the court papers that you got from the other side (for example, the court is listed on page 1 on form EPO-002 or form GV-109).
+- Go to the courthouse listed on the court papers that you got from the other side (for example, the court is listed on page 1 on form EPO-002 or form GV-109).

 - Give the original and your copy to the court clerk.